Note: Contains explicit language.

 In a recent contribution to this blog, Isabela Karibjanian takes readers to Serbia, where a comedian’s satirical bid for the presidency has attracted unexpected levels of support.
 Disillusioned with mainstream politicians and worried that the country’s democracy is eroding, Serbian voters turn to unlikely saviors.

 Against this background, Karibjanian asks: Can comedy counter democratic backsliding in Serbia?
-She concludes with a ‘probably not,’ an answer as sobering as it is ambiguous.
+‘Probably not,’ she concludes, an answer as sobering as it is ambiguous.
 For one, it is unclear what ‘countering’ backsliding would look like.
 But the deeper issue lies at the heart of politically inspired humor and art.
 How do we gauge the effectiveness of political activism that upends convention?

 To understand why this is a conundrum, look to Germany.
 In just four years, the country has seen the emergence of a powerful new political force – the Alternative for Germany (AfD, by its German initials).
-The far-right populist party has capitalized on widespread concerns about Angela Merkel’s welcoming refugee policy and fears prompted by an uptick in Islamist terrorism, such as last year’s attack on a Christmas market in Berlin, which left 12 people dead.
-The party’s leaders have also drawn attention for openly racist remarks and their revisionist approach to Germany’s history, criticizing what they view as an institutionalized obsession with German guilt.
+The far-right populist party has capitalized on widespread concerns about Angela Merkel’s welcoming refugee policy of 2015 and an uptick in Islamist terrorism, including a deadly attack on a Berlin Christmas market in 2016.
+But the AfD has also drawn attention for racist comments and a revisionist approach to Germany’s history, with its leaders criticizing what they view as an institutionalized obsession with German guilt.
 This has come as a shock to the political establishment, which has seen an open and unapologetic engagement with the atrocities of Nazism part of the country’s modern identity.

 As a result, the AfD has been a favorite target of comedians, who have used humor to criticize the party’s xenophobia and flirtations with neo-Nazism, or to reveal what they see as hypocrisy on the part of the AfD.
 But it is not always clear who benefits most from this type of criticism.

 In April of this year, for instance, prominent AfD politician Alice Weidel made headlines for inveighing against political correctness, saying that it belonged “on the trash heap of history.”
-Weidel’s comment was picked up by Extra 3, a satirical news show, whose presenter Christian Ehring nodded in mock agreement.
+Weidel’s comment was broadcast by Extra 3, a satirical news show.
+The show’s presenter Christian Ehring nodded in mock agreement.
 “Yes!
 Let’s put an end to political correctness, let’s all be incorrect.
-The Nazi bitch is right,” Ehring said, before adding, “Was that incorrect enough?
+The Nazi bitch is right,” Ehring said, adding, “Was that incorrect enough?
 I hope so.”

-Weidel took offense and sought an interim injunction against a re-airing of the program, but her request was denied in court.
-The court argued that Ehring’s comment represented a satirically exaggerated response to Weidel’s criticism of political correctness, and therefore constituted protected free speech.
-Weidel’s lawyers announced to appeal the decision.
-The episode can be seen as a successful coup exposing the AfD’s double standards – it shows that the party doesn’t like political correctness…except when it does.
+Weidel took offense and sought an interim injunction against a re-airing of the program.
+A court denied her request, arguing that the show had satirically exaggerated Weidel’s attack on political correctness and therefore exercised protected free speech.
+The show had landed a successful coup exposing the AfD’s double standards – showing that the party doesn’t like political correctness…except when it does.

 But the group has not left it at that.
 It also claims that it spent 10 months spying on Höcke, acting as a self-proclaimed “civilian intelligence agency,” and has said that it would release details about Höcke’s private life unless he showed atonement by falling to his knees in front of its memorial.
-The group is said to have dropped the demand after prosecutors announced they were investigating the group for unlawful coercion.
+(The group is said to have dropped this demand after prosecutors announced they were investigating the group for unlawful coercion).

-Whether the activist’s campaign has legal repercussions remains to be seen.
-Höcke, meanwhile, has condemned the group’s stunt as terrorism, and his party has condemned it as an “attack on human dignity.”
-In other words, the campaign has provided the party with an opportunity to cast itself as the victim of an intimidation campaign.
-This narrative is likely to resonate among its supporters and perhaps even the broader public.
+Whether the activists’ campaign has legal repercussions remains to be seen, but it has already given the AfD an opportunity to cast itself as the victim of an intimidation campaign.
+Höcke condemned the group’s stunt as terrorism and his party called it an “attack on human dignity.”
+This narrative is likely to resonate among AfD supporters and perhaps even the broader public.